smalldatasquad/social-network-paintings/README.md

 # Social Network Paintings
 ![](https://github.com/smalldatasquad/social-network-paintings/blob/master/snp.jpg)

-SFPC Code Societies Class Summer 2018
+Taught by Dan Taeyoung and Melanie Hoff as part of the School for Poetic Computation Code Societies Class of Summer 2018

 What is the self-portrait of a society?